wattsworth/joule/docs/api_reference.rst

         :url: Joule node (default: http://localhost:8088)
         :loop: Event Loop (default: current event loop)

 A node represents a Joule instance and is the only means to access API methods.
-Joule modules have a node attribute created automatically that can be accessed from any coroutine.
+Joule modules have a node instance created automatically that refers to the node where it is running.

 .. code-block:: python